Juju as my Teacher

 She taught me how to die.
 She was so tapped in, Juju knew when it was her time and died within 48 hours after refusing food and water.

 She taught me how to heal after her death how to care for myself while healing from the grief of losing her physical body.
 I gave myself gout a week after her death because I didn't leave the house while I was processing my grief.
 I ate canned fish and improper amounts of fiber and sleep, I just ate whatever was in the fridge or on the shelf.
-When I realized I gave myself grout from depression and poor self-preservation, it was a slap in the face.
+When I realized I gave myself gout (which lasted 3 days of big toe pain and lingered for 7 days in total) from depression and poor self-preservation, it was my body's wake up call.
 It was time to get out of bed and care about myself.
 I miss her so much still, but overtime and giving myself the emotional space to process the grief, I am able to see how lucky I am to have experienced her death.
 Her energy and spirit is still felt in my memory.

 Her death was sacred.

-Exactly a week later, Juju would pass during that same time.
-But she was welcomed by an extremely rare bay area thunderstorm portal opening during her alchemization.
+Exactly a week later, Juju would cross the (literal) rainbows during that same time.
+She was welcomed by an extremely rare bay area thunderstorm portal opening during her alchemization.
 She breathed heavily but without struggle.
 I played the flute all day Saturday while there were never-been-seen lightning cracks and rumbling thunders.
-The storm calmed down late into the night.
-When she passed at around 4am, it was silent, but moments later a sheet of rain paid a visit to the house.
+The storm calmed down late into Saturday night.
+When she died at around 4am Sunday, it was silent, but moments later a sheet of rain paid a visit to the house.
 It started as a few tip taps of drizzle from my east facing window, which would get louder and louder with the Doppler effect as it was passing through.
 It felt like it was cleansing the house, and it took her spirit to the rainbows that would show up a few hours later in the west side of the bay area.
 Full, bright, rainbows and double rainbows that have never been seen in the bay area ever before.
 A rare sight, but beautifully captured by several photographers.
+I like to think of her sacred death and the phenomenon as my family, welcoming her to the ether.
+My dad, uncle, and grandma, all passed, had strong ties to that SF bay bridge, and its connection to the El Cerrito house Juju grew up in.
+I know she's in good company now.

 And through Juju, I learned that she, as a dog child, was exactly who I needed to experience to discover parts of myself and to know myself better.
 Once a dog mom, a short and sweet chapter of my life, and still decidedly child-free by choice.